Anonymous2716/IMV/README.md

 ```
 in which case the final jar file would be in `build/libs` directory.

-Or use your own commands if you know what you are doing
+Or use your own commands if you know what you are doing.

 # How To Run
 ```